w3f/Grants-Program/applications/stampika.md

 2. daily signed extrinsics source: <https://assethub-polkadot.subscan.io/tools/charts?type=account>

 NFT volume catalyst.
-Those 1,000 stamps are NFT Mints, and will boost NFT mint numbers on Asset Hub by roughly 50% from ~600 (average mint rate per month ≈ 333 - 1,000/3 months).
-Number of Active NFT Users can also jump by 250, a big contrast to the current active number of 60.
+Those 200 stamps are NFT Mints, and will boost NFT mint numbers on Asset Hub by roughly 33% from ~600.
+Number of Active NFT Users can also jump by 100, a big contrast to the current active number of 60.
 ![AssetHubNFT Activity](https://i.imgur.com/KE6lHNS.jpeg)

 Feed for KodaDot and other dApps.